Converting records.config to records.yaml

 New YAML structure

-#.
-We are introducing a root node ts for the records.yaml, so all existing records will belong to the new ts node. #.
-From the current records.config structure we have dropped the prefix proxy.config and proxy.local and use the rest to build a YAML structure.
+From the current records.config structure we have dropped the prefix proxy.config and proxy.local and use what’s left on the variable name to build a YAML structure, always below the records node.

 The logic around this is basically to walk down the record name separated by the dots and build a new YAML map from each name, so for instance, with the following records: